OpenHumans/datareturn/README.md

 ## Admin set up

 * Use `virtualenv` and install requirements with pip (`pip install requirements.txt`).
 * Have `foreman` installed.
 Foreman is used to load environment variables, which is how you'll store your private AWS keys.
 * Migrations: `python manage.py migrate`
-* Set up the Site object using `set_site` command.
-For example: `python manage.py set_site mysite.example.com 'My Site Name'`
+* Use 'createsuperuser' to create a new admin account for yourself with `python manage.py createsuperuser`
-* Add an admin account for yourself with `python manage.py add_admin youremail@example.com yourpassword`
+* Use this account to log in to the admin site at `/admin`.
+Edit the "Site" object so the "domain name" and "display name" are the names you would like to use for this site.
+Create a "SiteConfig" object for the "Site" object and enter the associated information.
 * Follow instructions for ["Loading files into S3"](https://github.com/PersonalGenomesOrg/datareturn#loading-files-into-s3)
 * Create user accounts with associated data by running: `foreman run python manage.py load_data`
 * You can download a CSV listing your users (by email address) and a fresh set of associated login tokens by visiting `/admin/user_tokens`.
 This is useful for sending